More heavy rain forecast for Japan as death toll rises to 16

 The rain has been caused by a low pressure over the Pacific that has been feeding into moist air into Japan's seasonal rainy front.

-(Writing by Sam Nussey; Editing by Robert Birsel)
+Writing by Sam Nussey; Editing by Robert Birsel